jquast/ucs-detect/docs/sw_results/gnometerminal.rst

         12|

 - python `wcwidth.wcswidth()`_ measures width 2,
-  while *Gnome Terminal* measures width 1.
+  while *GNOME Terminal* measures width 1.

 .. _gnometerminalzwj:

 Emoji ZWJ support
 +++++++++++++++++

-The best Emoji ZWJ table version for *Gnome Terminal* appears to be **None**, this is from a summary of the following
+The best Emoji ZWJ table version for *GNOME Terminal* appears to be **None**, this is from a summary of the following
 results: